sirixdb/sirixdb.github.io/jsoniq-api.md

 for $doc in collection('mydocs.col') return $doc
 ```

-In order to store JSON data in SirixDB we can use the store-function within another namespace (`js`):
+To store JSON data in SirixDB, we can use the store function within another namespace (`jn`):

 ```java
 // Initialize query context and store.